|

 The present day Marquis of Granby was built in 1810 by John Collard

 replacing the old Ale house which he owned on this site.
-The Marquis stayed
+That, was

 in the Collard family until 1928 when it was sold to the Fremlin's Brewery.